Star fows and multisingular hyperbolicity

-As a conclusion, \begin{itemize} \item The only recurrent orbits that cross $S^2\times\set{1}$, are in the intersection of $\cC_0$ with$\cC_1$. \item The only recurrent orbits that cross $S^2\times\set{-1}$, are in the intersection of $w^u(\sigma_0)$ with $w^s(\sigma_1)$. \item The only recurrent orbits that do not cross the boundaries of $S^2\times [-1,1]$ are singularities. \end{itemize} This proves our lemma. \endproof
+To sum up, \begin{itemize} \item The only recurrent orbits that cross $B_0$, are in the intersection of $\cC_0$ with$\cC_1$. \item The only recurrent orbits that cross $A_0$, are in the intersection of $W^u(\sigma_0)$ with $W^s(\sigma_1)$. \item The only recurrent orbits that do not cross the boundaries of $S^2\times [-1,1]$ are singularities. \end{itemize} This proves our lemma. \endproof

-For the lorenz singularity $\sigma_0$ of $X$ which is of positive saddle value and such that $T_{\sigma_0}M=E^{ss}\oplus E^{s}\oplus E^{uu}$, we define $B_{\sigma_0}\subset \PP M$ as
+For the Lorenz singularity $\sigma_0$ of $X$ which is of positive saddle value and such that $T_{\sigma_0}M=E^{ss}\oplus E^{s}\oplus E^{uu}$, we define $B_{\sigma_0}\subset \PP M$ as

-For the lorenz singularity $\sigma_1$ of $X$ which is of positive saddle value and such that $T_{\sigma_1}M=E^{ss}\oplus E^{u}\oplus E^{uu}$, we define $B_{\sigma_1}\subset \PP M$ as Let $a$, $b$ and $c$ be points that are one in each of the 3 regular orbits forming the cycle between the two singularities of $X$.
+For the Lorenz singularity $\sigma_1$ of $X$ which is of positive saddle value and such that $T_{\sigma_1}M=E^{ss}\oplus E^{u}\oplus E^{uu}$, we define $B_{\sigma_1}\subset \PP M$ as Let $a$, $b$ and $c$ be points that are one in each of the 3 regular orbits forming the cycle between the two singularities of $X$.
 We call $a$ to the one such that the $\alpha$-limit of $a$ is $\sigma_0$.
 We define $L_a=S_{X}(a)$ $L_b=S_{X}(b)$ and $L_c=S_{X}(c)$.
 We also note $O(L_a)$, $O(L_b)$ and $O(L_c)$ as the orbits of $L_a$, $L_b$ and $L_c$ by $\phi^t_{\PP}$. \begin{prop} Suppose that $X$ is a vector field defined above.
 Then there exist an open set $U$ containing the orbits of $a,b$ and $c$ and the saddles $\sigma_0$ and $\sigma_1$, such that the extended maximal invariant set $B(U,X)$ is \end{prop}